bluecurrent/HomeAssistantAPI/docs/source/file-overview/integration-overview.md

 ### translations

 Contains the strings for all languages.
+(Is generated from strings.json)

 ### manifest.json

 Defines information about the integration.

-### services.json

-Defines all services.

 ### const.py